3nol/how-to-git/05_advanced/README.md

     files which Git should ignore (i.e. never to be tracked).
 Useful for temporary or generated files, like build artifacts.

+    You will also find an example for a git-ignore file in this directory.
+    This example targets the use in Java development, as all unnecessary files that may come up in this environment are ignored there.

 ## Useful websites

 Here are some useful websites to consult when using Git: